-1. What is the value proposition that Apple Pay offers customers?
+1. What is the value proposition that Apple Pay offers consumers?
 How about merchants?

 2. What are some of the limitations of Apple Pay that might prevent its widespread adoption?

 The payment made through Apple pay offers requires an iPad.
 People who are using other IOS like android and windows cannot use the Apple pay offers.

 3. What advantages do the Square and PayPal mobile card-swiping solutions have in the mobile payment market?
 What are their weaknesses?

 Square and PayPal mobile device card readers are quick to install, inexpensive, and reliable for taking mobile payments from consumers.† They suffer from the same security limitations as any magnetic card reader device; they still require the consumer to carry a card.

 4. What strategies would you recommend that Apple pursue to assure widespread consumer adoption of Apple Pay?

 Apple needs to get more merchants on board, and should consider modifying its Apple Pay so that merchants could market during the payment process.† Without merchant participation, Apple Pay will take many more years to achieve acceptance.